NEW: To request your Professional Development Hours certificate, complete the form here: http://innovationatwork.ieee.org/pels/

 *Please note: Your certificate request will be completed within 7-10 business days

 Looking for a past Webinar?
-Check out the PELS Resource Center and watch it on-demand
+Check out the PELS Resource Center and watch it on-demand - Free for PELS Members!

 The IEEE PELS Resource Center platform, a new multimedia online library launched in 2016.
 You may find archived materials such as:

 • Conference Presentation Videos and Slides